JLHerreraCortijo/drc_elections/README.md

 focuses on filtering and isolating the borders for Uganda, Rwanda, and the DRC.
 To ensure accurate spatial operations, a small buffer is applied to these borders.
 The intersections between the buffered borders of the DRC with Rwanda and Uganda are calculated.
-Additionally, the script computes the centroids of various territories within the DRC and measures the minimum distances from these centroids to the identified borders with Rwanda and Uganda.
+Finally, the script computes the centroids of various territories within the DRC and measures the minimum distances from these centroids to the identified borders with Rwanda and Uganda (`distance_to_rwa_border` and `distance_to_uga_border`).

 #### 12.2 to 12.4 COMPUTE DISTANCES TO CANDIDATE HOMES

 Distances in m from each territory centroid to each candidate's home territory are computed:
-- **Distance_Kabila_home**: distance in m to the ???? centroid.
+- `Distance_Kabila_home`: distance in m to the ???? centroid.
-- **Distance_Bemba_home**: distance in m to the Mbandaka Ville centroid.
+- `Distance_Bemba_home`: distance in m to the Mbandaka Ville centroid.
-- **Distance_Tshisekedi_home**: distance in m to the Kananga Ville centroid.
+- `Distance_Tshisekedi_home`: distance in m to the Kananga Ville centroid.

+#### 12.5-TRANSFORM DISTANCES TO LOG10 DISTANCES

+Calculated distances are transformed to a logarithmic scale (log10) after converting them from meters to kilometers and adding a small constant to avoid undefined log values.
+This transformation standardizes the distance data, making it easier to interpret and analyze in subsequent steps.

 # data.RData